MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-least-privilege-monitoring.md

 ### Permissions on System Center Operations Manager

-To configure permissions on System Center Operations Manager Management Server, follow these steps:
+To configure permissions on System Center Operations Manager Management Server, perform the following steps:

 1. Grant Local Administrator permissions to the **SSRSSDK** account.